rhassan19996/codepath-prework/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 Split Bill- This will split the bill betwen two people by a simple button click.
+Settings Page- Settings page with push implementation that changes app to dark mode(working on dark mode implementation)

 ## Video Walkthrough